peytonrb/MachineLearning_Unity/README.md

 In an effort to experiment with Machine Learning and help my understanding of the MLAgents implementation in Unity for use in future games, I completed the ML-Agents:
 Penguins tutorial originally published by Unity but updated by [Immersive Limit LLC](www.immersivelimit.com).

-In this repo is the existing code files that programmed the Deep Learning penguins.
+In this repo is the existing code files that programmed the Deep Learning penguins along with their sprites and materials.

 | **Version** | **Release Date** | **Source** | **Documentation** | **Download** |
 |:-------:|:------:|:-------------:|:-------:|:------------:|